General travel information and requirements

 Additional information for those traveling internationally

-Faculty, staff and administrators who have been approved for international travel by the relevant dean or vice president must follow the Travel Registry process and the Travel Guidance on this page.
+Faculty, staff , administrators, and individual students who have been approved by the relevant dean or vice president for international travel in support of University business must follow the Travel Registry process and the Travel Guidance on this page.

 You must also:

-- Complete an Acknowledgement and Acceptance of Risk for Travel to a CDC Warning Level 3 Destination form for travel to CDC Level 3 Destinations
+- Complete an Acknowledgement and Acceptance of Risk for Travel to a CDC Warning Level 3 and Level 4 Destination form for travel to CDC Level 3 and Level 4 Destinations

 - Follow all UA and destination guidance regarding COVID-19 precautions